mfjkri/Telegram-Chatbot/README.md

 ![challenge_format](docs/img/2022-05-15%2018-08.png)

-The number preceeding the challenge name determines the **order** of display of challenges to the `User` on Telegram.
+The number preceeding the challenge name determines the **order** of display of challenges to the user on Telegram.

 ![challenge_order](docs/img/2022-05-16%2009-38-22.png)